pragtical/pragtical.github.io/docs/user-guide/introduction.md

 Pragtical comes with a file browser by default.
 You can open, rename, move and delete files with it.

+With a single left-click, documents will instantly open and [images][Image Viewer] will be previewed in a new tab.

 Right-clicking on a file or folder will show more options.

 Other than that, you can also open files with <kbd>ctrl+p</kbd>.